Kitware/trame/docs/content/docs/tutorial-html.md

 - The VSwitch component toggles between two different states.
 In this case, we will update a Vuetify variable vuetify.theme.dark.
 The hide_details attribute creates a smaller, tighter switch.

 - The VBtn component is a button.
 We decorate the button with a VIcon component where the argument is a String identifying the [Material Design Icons](https://materialdesignicons.com/) instead of text in this case.
 The VBtn icon attribute provides proper sizing and padding for the icon.
 Finally, the click attribute tells the application what method to call when the button is pressed.
-In this case, we use an internal Trame function, `$refs.view.resetCamera()`.
+In this case, we use an internal trame function, `$refs.view.resetCamera()`.

 **Note**: A ref (reference) is made by `vtk.VtkLocalView(renderWindow)` or `vtk.VtkRemoteView(renderWindow)`.
 By default, `ref="view"`.
 If you would like to change this or add additional views, the use `vtk.VtkLocalView(renderWindow, ref="newViewName")`.